rit-cui-lab/Locus-specific-transcriptional-regulation-of-transposable-elements-by-p53-code/README.md

 # Locus-specific-transcriptional-regulation-of-transposable-elements-by-p53-code

-The code used in the paper "Locus-specific transcriptional regulation of transposable elements by p53"
+The Code in this file folder is the code that was used to analyze the telescope data and the ChIP-seq data in the paper above.